Monthly Tech-Tip from Tony Hansen SignUp

 Details

 A glaze that employs organic ash (e.g. paper, wood) as a supplier of basic oxides (especially CaO, K2O, Na2O).
 Ashes are generally flaky and fibrous and cannot be screened well, this consistency contributes to variegation in the color and texture of the fired surface.
-Without large batches of consistent ash to draw on repeatability is poor, so this type of glaze is only suitable for potters.
+Without large batches of consistent ash to draw on repeatability is poor, so this type of glaze is mostly most suitable for potters who are willing to develop and tune recipes for each batch of ash.

 Many pottery books and websites deal with the preparation (washing) of wood ash.
 It can be difficult to separate the ash from the unburned material so it may be necessary to calcine or even ball mill it.
 Most practitioners consider ash glazes decorative and do not use them on functional ware, they thus are prepared to tolerate poor working properties and inconsistent results.
 However, our approach is to use enough ash to get an earthy appearance but not so much that a glaze is no longer functional or easily usable.